Is Einkorn Flour Gluten Free?

 I’m not saying I have all the answers…that’s why I have this website and it’s why I am researching the history and nutritional properties of Einkorn.

-Einkorn is differs from modern wheat in 3 important ways, all of which may contribute to gluten intolerance:
+Einkorn differs from modern wheat in 3 important ways, all of which may contribute to gluten intolerance:

 - Most modern wheat is a hybrid of many different grains and grasses.